 Ready to Start Thinking Reactive?

 Hope you find these tips useful!
-If you’re looking for more sessions like this, this year, OutSystems will host a conference entirely dedicated to developers.
+If you’re looking for more sessions like this, check out last year's OutSystems Developer Conference.